 Risk profiling is the means by which Customs puts risk management into practice.
 It replaces random examination of documents and goods with a planned and targeted working method, making maximum use of Customs resources.
-A risk profile is a description of any set of risks, including a predetermined combination of risk indicators, based on information which has been gathered, analyszed and categorized.
-In some Customs administrations, a risk profile could be documentation that identifies known risk areas, actual incidents and corresponding risk indicators (WCO Customs Risk Management Compendium).
-Whereas, in other countries, a risk profile is a data set on the risk area, risk indicators and measures taken by Customs to minimize risks.
-In any case, its actual form may vary from one Customs authority to another. adocument which canbe set out in a number of ways but it should be comprehensive and relevant to the traffic throughput in a Customs office.
+A risk profile is a document which can be set out in a number of ways but it should be comprehensive and relevant to the traffic throughput in a Customs office.